 At the ANAO, we recognise and support staff to balance work and outside interests and commitments.
 We have a range of flexible working arrangements that can be tailored to suit both your personal needs and those of the ANAO.

 If you're relocating to Canberra, the ANAO will arrange and pay for your travel and removal of furniture and effects (if appropriate).
-We'll pay for you (and your dependants, as appropriate) in a serviced apartment for the first three weeks and also contribute a meal allowance while you find long-term accommodation.
+We'll pay for you (and your dependants, as appropriate) in a serviced apartment for the first three weeks while you find long-term accommodation.

 Through our social club, we offer a number of voluntary activities, including sporting events, trivia nights, wine tasting and happy hours.
 Other smaller branch/service group functions are held regularly to celebrate a key milestone, such as the tabling in the Parliament of a performance audit report, or completion of a financial statement audit cycle.
 These gatherings are designed to help you get to know your work colleagues in a relaxed and friendly setting.